rbreesems/flamingo/tested_firmware/README.md

 5. Go back to step #1 where the current relay node becomes the previous relay node.

+## A Note on Node discovery

+If Node B has never met Node A:

+1. Secondary operator (Op-A) pairs phone to Node A over BLE
+2. Op-A sends message to the broadcast channel
+3. Node B should discover Node A
+4. Op-B clicks "Request User Info" from Node A
+5. Node A sends telem to Node B and is logged in DB

 ## A Note on V2.5 vs V2.6 firmware